dhutchison/dhutchison.github.io/_posts/2017-08-16-plex-dvr-introduction.markdown

 ---
-title: Plex DVR - Introduction
+title: Plex DVR with the Official Xbox One Digital TV Tuner - Introduction
 layout: post
 series: Plex DVR with the Official Xbox One Digital TV Tuner
 series_part: 1